 Jia-Lin (known as Loki) is an alumna of Two Coyotes who approaches life with enthusiasm and a willingness to learn.
 She loves nature and teaches in order to bring people closer to nature and each other.
 She comes from a diverse background and aims to integrate her experiences into her mentoring and expression of herself.
 Loki is CPR and First Aid certified and a nursing student at Plymouth State University.

 Alycia is a mother of two daughters who loves sharing, learning about and cooking or crafting in the great outdoors.
 She is a Girl Scout leader, trained paralegal, trained medic, workout enthusiast and gardener.
 When she’s not at Two Coyotes, Alycia is most likely working out, tending her chickens and garden, or homeschooling her daughters in creative ways.

-Callum is an alumni of Two Coyotes, having been a student from the ages of 9 to 14, before becoming a Mentor In Training.
+Callum is an alumnus of Two Coyotes, having been a student from the ages of 9 to 14, before becoming a Mentor In Training.
 He is a graduate of Greater Hartford Academy of the Arts High School, majoring in Theater Design and Production, and planning to attend college for the same major.
 Callum has a deep love for adventure, being outside and sharing the wonders of nature with people.
 When not teaching at Two Coyotes, Callum does freelance work for local theaters, enjoys baking, and visiting his friends (and their cats).